james2m/canard/README.md

 ======
 [![Build Status](https://travis-ci.org/james2m/canard.svg?branch=master)](https://travis-ci.org/james2m/canard)

-Canard brings CanCan and RoleModel together to make role based authorization in Rails easy.
+Canard brings CanCan and RoleModel together to make role-based authorization in Rails easy.
 Your ability definitions gain their own folder and a little structure.
 The easiest way to get started is with the Canard generator.
-Canard progressively enhances the abilities of the model by applying role abilities on top of the models base abilities.
+Canard progressively enhances the abilities of the model by applying role abilities on top of the model's base abilities.
 A User model with :admin and :manager roles would be defined:

     class User < ActiveRecord::Base